-- a) The DVC- AFA is responsible for the supervision of the implementation of this procedure. - b) The RAD is responsible for the implementation and maintenance of this procedure.
+- a) The DVC-API is responsible for the supervision of the implementation of this procedure. - b) The DIR-HRS is responsible for the implementation and maintenance of this procedure.

-- a) The staff member or a dependent/guardian applies for clearance immediately upon termination, resignation, retirement, disabling injury or death by filling a clearance form available on the website. - b) Once the clearance form is duly completed, it is forwarded to the MHRM for purposes of processing benefits or issuance of certificate of service. - c) HRM updates personnel records.
+- a) The staff member, or a dependent/guardian applies for clearance immediately upon termination, resignation, retirement, disabling injury or death by filling a clearance form available at the Human Resources office. - b) Once the clearance form is duly completed, it is forwarded to the DIR-HRS for issuance of clearance certificate. - c) HRS updates personnel records.